 Blog posts:

 - Unfolding the heavens.
-Focus: how James Webb — the space telescope launched by NASA, ESA and the Canadian Space Agency in December 2021 — and ESO’s future Extremely Large Telescope (ELT) will cooperate to solve the mysteries of the Universe and spark a new era of astronomical discoveries.
+Focus: how James Webb — the space telescope launched by NASA, ESA and the Canadian Space Agency in December 2021 — and ESO’s Extremely Large Telescope (ELT) will cooperate to solve the mysteries of the Universe and spark a new era of astronomical discoveries.

 - VLTI, your (birth) story goes on!
 Focus: the 20th anniversary of the first fringes of ESO’s Very Large Telescope Interferometer (VLTI).
-For this post I have interviewed Philippe Gitton (optical engineer at ESO) and Markus Schöller (staff astronomer at ESO).
+For this post I interviewed Philippe Gitton (optical engineer at ESO) and Markus Schöller (staff astronomer at ESO).
 This is the second part of a series of two posts on this topic.

 - Blow out your twenty candles, VLTI!
 Focus: the 20th anniversary of the first fringes of ESO’s Very Large Telescope Interferometer (VLTI).
-For this post I have interviewed Françoise Delplancke-Ströbele (Executive Officer for the Directorate of Engineering at ESO) and Pierre Kervella (Astronomer at Paris Observatory LESIA and former ESO Staff and Fellow in Chile).
+For this post I interviewed Françoise Delplancke-Ströbele (Executive Officer for the Directorate of Engineering at ESO) and Pierre Kervella (Astronomer at Paris Observatory LESIA and former ESO Staff and Fellow in Chile).
 This is the first part of a series of two posts on this topic.

 - Rescuing the stars.
 Focus: what the astronomical community is doing to protect the night sky from threats such as light pollution and increasing low-orbit space activity.
-For this blog post I have interviewed Andrew Williams and Giuliana Rotola, external relations officer and former research intern at ESO respectively.
+For this blog post I interviewed Andrew Williams and Giuliana Rotola, external relations officer and former research intern at ESO respectively.

 Pictures of the week: